devmtl2024/site/CODE_OF_CONDUCT.md

 ## Photography

-In order to make /dev/mtl 2024 a great experience for everyone, do not photograph, video, or audio record anyone at DjangoCon without their express permission, sought in advance.
+In order to make /dev/mtl 2024 a great experience for everyone, do not photograph, video, or audio record anyone at /dev/mtl without their express permission, sought in advance.
 If someone does not want to be photographed, video or audio recorded, please respect their wishes.